Browse:

 • Winter (June-August): Perfect for trekking in the Andes and visiting Machu Picchu.

-Click here for detailed weather report for South America
+Click here for a detailed weather report for South America

 Remember to check the weather forecast a few days before the trip and before heading to the airport.